acdamstedt/ProgrammingPortfolio/README.md

 # ProgrammingPortfolio
+This respository sets up a website for the programming portfolio, the link to which can be found in the about section.
 [UNDER CONSTRUCTION]

 TODO:
-- set up website template
 - placeholder c++ game
 - placeholder godot game
 - placeholder java app